Skip to main content

 Download the SDK

-After creating an application, visit the Android section in the Get Started guide to download the latest SDK.
-The SDK is provided as an .aar file, which will be imported into your application.
+After creating your LoginID application, open the Android section of the Get Started guide and download the latest version of the SDK.

 dependencies {